Colorbleed/qtazu/README.md

 view.show()
 ```

-**Define your own Qt widget that loads Thumbnails in the background**
+#### Define your own Qt widget that loads Thumbnails in the background

-This will show all CG-Wire projects as thumbnails
+This will show all CG-Wire projects as thumbnails.

 ```python
 import gazu